Melissa Barber Counselling

 As a qualified, BACP registered counsellor I can offer you the attention, patience and space required to help you to work out what is really going on for you; a place of clarity and new possibilities.

-Online and telephone counselling now available.
+In person, online and telephone counselling available.

 People come to counselling to address a specific concern, life event or difficulty.
 Sometimes, people don’t know what is troubling them and are just curious as to why they are the way they are and seek self-understanding.
 For some, they look up from their busy life and think 'How did I get in this situation?'
 I have experience of working with people struggling with the following issues: